FAISeminarsWarwick/FAISeminarsWarwick.github.io/_events/lorenzo.md

 ---
 layout: default # this would be the name of the layout file you'd create for events
-title: "TBD"
+title: "Beyond the curse of dimensionality with hyper-kernel ridge regression"
 date: 03-03-2025 14:00:00 -0000
 end_time: 03-03-2025 15:00:00 -0000
 time: 14:00PM
-speaker: "Dr. Lorenzo Rosasco"
+speaker: "Prof. Lorenzo Rosasco"
 speaker_position: "Professor, Universita' di Genova/MIT"
 location: "Zeeman Building, A1.01, University of Warwick, Coventry, UK"
 calendar_icon: "/assets/img/calendar_icon.png"